Towards Operational Validation of LLM-Agent Social Simulations: A Replicated Study of a Reddit-like Technology Forum

-\paragraph{Embedding similarity (nearest\textendash neighbor)} We complement topic matching with an item‑level nearest‑neighbor analysis.
-Using all\textendash MiniLM\textendash L6\textendash v2 embeddings, each simulation text (posts and comments analyzed separately) is paired to its closest Voat counterpart by cosine similarity.
-Posts align more closely than comments: roughly half of simulation posts find a nearest Voat post at cosine $\ge 0.60$, while 28\% of simulation comments do so; high‑confidence matches ($\ge 0.80$) are rare, as expected given domain, time, and style differences.
+We complement topic matching with an item-level nearest-neighbor analysis.
+Using all-MiniLM-L6-v2 embeddings, each simulation text (posts and comments analyzed separately) is paired to its closest Voat counterpart by cosine similarity.
+Across 30 runs, posts show moderate-to-good alignment (mean cosine 0.607 [0.604, 0.609]) while comments are somewhat lower (0.573 [0.566, 0.580]).

-Despite modest absolute similarities, nearest‑neighbor scores are consistent with topical alignment for posts and more varied commentary styles.
-Qualitative inspection confirms that pairs often match on subject with style/stance differences.
-Two\,dimensional t\,SNE projections (perplexity 80; cosine) further illustrate this: post embeddings from the simulation overlap partially with Voat while remaining separable in regions, whereas comment embeddings are more diffuse with broader separation (Figure~\ref{fig:tsne-sim-voat}).